ThePhoneBeLinging/InnovationPilot/sep17.md

 # Research
 - Green energy- production and storage solutions
 - Existing Energy Communities
-- - Nationally
-- - Internationally
+- - Nationally and Internationally

 # Interview
 - Residents about concerns regarding implementation of a green energy community